JulianKominovic/clipboard-manager/README.md

 - [x] Images are saved to app data directory
 - [x] Images are loaded from disk and displayed in the UI as `Recent images`.
 A huge performance improvement
 - [x] Database footprint reduced by using `bincode` for serialization and deserialization and keeping files in disk instead of in database file
+- [x] Clipboard works with images.
+Now you can re-copy images from the clipboard history.